 d. for generating aggregated statistics about users, traffic patterns etc. of the Building Information Ireland website(s) and other services and developing Building Information Ireland’s marketing plans.

-2. Building Information Ireland may also disclose your information (subject in each case to the requirements of the DPA) as follows:
+2. Building Information Ireland may also disclose your information (subject in each case to the requirements of the DPA and GDPR) as follows:

 a. if you have given your consent for Building Information Ireland to do so, to other selected organisations to enable them to contact you or send you information by post, telephone and/or email;